WillHTam/simple-aws-guide/readme.md

             - But I've never encountered any problems yet: remember to use your test/staging servers!
         - ec2 management tools are pre-installed
         - pkg manager is `yum`
-    - Ubuntu is production preferred
+    - Ubuntu
-        - more packages & more answers for problems
+        - More packages & more answers for problems, so probably is preferred if you're reading this guide
-        - use `apt-get` or `aptitude`
+        - Use `apt-get` or `aptitude`
+    - Debian
+        - Ubuntu is based on 'Debian testing' and not 'Debian stable', so they will solve vulnerabilities differently and you may have a preference as a result
+        - Ubuntu servers are based on Debian, but Ubuntu's packages will be newer and more feature complete.
+But Debian is lighter, and the only updates you will receive are security updates.
+Many find Debian more reliable with less downtime as a result.
+    - Gentoo
+        - you hate yourself
 - Choose size
     - t2.micro is free for first year
 - Select the correct VPC under Network